-This study project involves researching, analysing and reporting on key components of historical and contemporary efforts to decolonize global health.
+This study project involves researching, analysing, reporting and presenting on key components of historical and contemporary efforts to decolonize global health.
 Participants will investigate the evolving debates on decoloniality in global health, focusing in particular on global health research and practice.

-In a final presentation backed by a poster, students will present their analysis of the depth and breadth of the movement to decolonize global health and outline concrete courses of action for contributing towards it.
+In a final group presentation structured according to the students' choosing, study group participants will present their analysis of the depth and breadth of efforts to decolonize global health and outline concrete courses of action for engaging with such efforts throughout their global health careers.